 Are there any panels going on at the Convention?

 Of course!
 Without panels, it’s just not a Convention!
-Check the events page for the Specific show for a list of panels and panel times.
+Check the events page for a list of panels and panel times.

 Is there an extra charge to attend a panel?

 Most (99%) of the events at Florida Supercon are included with your general admission ticket.
 There are a very few workshops that require an additional fee.

 I’m a guest, or Artist in Artist Alley, or Publisher, and I would like to host my own panel.
 Is that possible?